uberspot/Qubez/README.md

 words are formed across and down in crossword fashion.
 The goal of the game is to get the most points at the end of the game.

+The game was developed by Pavlos Sarbinowski and Vangos Pterneas as part of the Human Computer Interaction course in A.U.E.B.

 Rules
 ------